ministryofjustice/modernisation-platform-environments/terraform/modules/efs/README.md

 ### Example 1 - Same security group as EC2

-Use the same security group as the EC2 what will mount the EFS.
+Use the same security group as the EC2 mounting the EFS.
 Just ensure there is an internal rule allowing internal traffic like this: